enkidevs/curriculum/sql/ddl/create/create-a-table.md

 First we need to tell the database that we want to create a new table using the `CREATE TABLE` statement followed by the table name.
 Inside the `CREATE TABLE` statement you start defining your columns together with their types, and every subsequent pair of column-type must be preceded by a comma.

 Note that if the name is not unique, an error is usually thrown.
-To suppress the error and skip creating a duplicate table you can use the `IF NOT EXISTS` clause which is used as such:
+To suppress the error and skip creating a duplicate table, you can use the `IF NOT EXISTS` clause which is used as such:

 ```sql
 CREATE TABLE IF NOT EXISTS table_name (